thteam47/traefikpluginjwt/readme.md

 A [Traefik](https://traefik.io) middleware plugin is just a [Go package](https://golang.org/ref/spec#Packages) that provides an `http.Handler` to perform specific processing of requests and responses.

-Rather than being pre-compiled and linked, however, plugins are executed on the fly by [Yaegi](https://github.com/traefik/yaegi), an embedded Go interpreter.

 ## Usage

 ### Local Mode